Seven Parliamentarians Sanctioned by China

 “Ultimately this is just an attempt to distract from the international condemnation of Beijing’s increasingly grave human rights violations against the Uyghurs.
 This is a response to the coordinated sanctions agreed by democratic nations on those responsible for human rights abuses in Xinjiang.
 This is the first time Beijing has targeted elected politicians in the UK with sanctions and shows they are increasingly pushing boundaries.”

 Two non-parliamentarians were sanctioned too, chair of the Uighur Tribunal Sir Geoffrey Nice QC, and Newcastle University academic Jo Smith Finley, whose research focuses on the Uighurs.
-This morning Boris Johnson responded to China’s move with unusually shrift language:
+This morning Boris Johnson responded to China’s move with unusually terse language:

 The MPs and other British citizens sanctioned by China today are performing a vital role shining a light on the gross human rights violations being perpetrated against Uyghur Muslims.— Boris Johnson (@BorisJohnson) March 26, 2021